chrdevmar/merge-sequelize-options/README.md

 ## merge-sequelize-options
-Utility for merging sequelize options objects.
+Utility for merging ```n``` sequelize options objects.

 ## State of this package
-This package is far from complete.
-It is essentially a basic object merger at this stage.
-The approach is to implement logic for each of the main options attributes (The ones that don't have simple string or number values).
+Custom merging logic is to be implemented for the different techniques and syntax variations of the various sequelize options.

+The default behaviour (when custom logic is not implemented) is to recursively merge source object(s) into target.
+Array and Plain Object attributes will be merged with those of subsequent sources, other type values will be overwritten.

 Check the [issues](https://github.com/ScaredIbis/merge-sequelize-options/issues) page to see which options need to be implemented

 ## Example Usage